laygond/Adaptive-Monte-Carlo-Localization/README.md

 #### Gazebo Preexisting Plugins
 Shared object file created from compiling C++ source code.
 They allow interaction with Rviz and Gazebo.
-- `libgazebo_ros_diff_drive.so` accepts information from the robot's model: joint names, link dimensions, etc to calculate and publish the robot's odometry informtion to the topic that you specify.
+- `libgazebo_ros_diff_drive.so` is the plugin for the wheel joints.
+It accepts information from the robot's model: joint names, link dimensions, etc to calculate and publish the robot's odometry informtion to the topic that you specify.
+In our case cmd_vel topic
+- is trhe plugin for the camera sensor.
+In our case rgb/image_raw topic
+- is the plugin for the hokuyo lidar.
+In our case scan topic